I’m frequently asked this question. My short answer is “I moved to Belgium to work for a communications agency in Brussels.”

 But … I had a dream

 I had always enjoyed writing, and as a biochemistry degree wasn’t getting me interviews, far less a job, I began to dream of being a writer.
 Maybe a journalist.
 The problem was that I knew it was no use applying for a job as a journalist as I had only a limited portfolio of published articles.
+Very limited.
 One, to be precise.
-(Some of you will have read the sad story of my first published article elsewhere; maybe I’ll share it on this blog too).
+(Read the sad story of my first published article.)

-So I set myself to getting a portfolio of published articles
+So I decided to get a portfolio of published articles

 I pursued this goal with great focus.
 I purchased a second-hand typewriter and wrote and submitted a stream of articles to newspapers and magazines on all sorts of topics.
 Nature, the environment, walking and cycling were my main topics as I had the background knowledge.
 But I also wrote about local history and sport; I even wrote a radio play for the BBC.